Lake Michigan Volunteer AMBLE

 Bird mortality caused by ingestion of a toxin produced by the bacterium Clostridium botulinum has been periodically reported on the Great Lakes since the 1960s.
 Resurgence of avian botulism type E outbreaks since the late 1990s has brought renewed attention to this wildlife health issue.

 The U.S. Geological Survey’s National Wildlife Health Center, with help from many partners and support from the Great Lakes Restoration Initiative, organized “Lake Michigan Volunteer AMBLE – Avian Monitoring for Botulism Lakeshore Events” in 2011.
-The goal of AMBLE is to empower concerned citizens to monitor bird health and beach conditions along miles of Lake Michigan shoreline, thus increasing knowledge of avian botulism trends.
+The goal of AMBLE was to empower concerned citizens to monitor bird health and beach conditions along miles of Lake Michigan shoreline, thus increasing knowledge of avian botulism trends.

 The focus area for the launch of AMBLE in 2011 was Door County, Wisconsin.
 The AMBLE program continued in Door County in 2012 and also expanded to the southern and western shores of Green Bay.
 In 2013, management of the AMBLE program was transferred to two Door County non-government organizations, The Ridges Sanctuary and Crossroads at Big Creek, and only volunteers previously trained and equipped continued monitoring their designated sections of shoreline.
+In 2014 and 2015, data previously collected on numbers, species, locations, and timing of sick and dead birds observed along the lakeshore were summarized and analyzed for publication in scientific journals.

 For more information, please contact: